 The suburb of Smithfield — named after gold prospector William Smith in 1876 — was originally a township separate from Cairns.
 It was moved to its current location by 1881 from the banks of the Barron River after a number of floods.

-The land upon which CSL is built is part of the country traditionally owned by the Djabugay (pronounced japurkai), Yirrijandji (pronounced irrikandji) and Gimuy Yidinji (pronounced goom eyeyidinji).
+The land upon which the lodge is built is part of the country traditionally owned by the Djabugay (pronounced japurkai), Yirrijandji (pronounced irrikandji) and Gimuy Yidinji (pronounced goom eyeyidinji).

 The current owners and staff of Cairns Student Lodge would like to recognise the traditional owner of the site and acknowledge the elders past and present.